xStarbound/xStarbound/doc/lua/scriptpane.md

 #### `EntityId` pane.sourceEntity()

-Returns the entity ID of the pane's source entity.
+Returns the entity ID of the pane's source entity. *Not* available on registered panes bound with `interface.bindRegisteredPane`.

+---

+#### `bool` pane.isDisplayed()

+> **Available only on xStarbound and OpenStarbound.**

+Returns whether the pane is currently displayed.

+This callback is only useful when invoked on registered panes bound with `interface.bindRegisteredPane` — undisplayed script panes aren't running their scripts to begin with, but registered panes are always loaded (while the client is in game) even when they're not displayed.

 ---